ElnuDev/rofi-checklist/README.md

 Alternatively you can curl/wget the file straight to `/usr/bin/rofi-checklist` and add the executable flag manually.

 ## Usage

+- `rofi-checklist`: Run rofi-checklist in automatic menu mode.
+Will use either rofi or dmenu depending on which is installed, preferring rofi.
+- `rofi-checklist rofi`: Run rofi-checklist in rofi mode.
+Will use rofi, and error even if dmenu is installed.
+- `rofi-checklist dmenu`: Run rofi-checklist in dmenu mode.
+Will use dmenu, and error even if rofi is installed.

 rofi-checklist is best when mapped to a keybinding.
 Simply create a keybind that calls `rofi-checklist`.